 "One of the most eye-opening experiences for me was joining the advisory committee of a Stonewall grants cycle...
-I finally and fully understood what we could make possible, and what doing more with more could mean."
+I finally and fully understood what our community could make possible, and what doing more with more could mean."

-At Stonewall, our strategy is to center those pushed to the margins of society and even our Movement, in some cases.
-For TGNC people, we understand that this means prioritizing opportunities to invest in their leadership and work.
+At Stonewall, our strategy is to center those pushed to the margins of society and even our Movement in some cases.
+For TGNC people, we understand that this means we must prioritize opportunities to invest in their leadership and work.

 Center for Anti-Violence Education

 Stonewall’s unwavering support has been instrumental in making CAE what it is today.
-Coming back from the brink of closure, today, CAE has a staff of six and 30 instructors, reaching over 3,000 people and 70 organizations each year.
+Coming back from the brink of closure, CAE now has a staff of six and 30 instructors, reaching over 3,000 people and 70 nonprofits each year.

 Clara Yoon, fearless fundraiser